SharePoint/PnP-Guidance/articles/portal-information-architecture.md

 Below list contains the key things **not** to do when it comes to designing your portal information architecture:

 - Too many top-level parent portal site collections - This will cause confusion and can have adverse impacts on management, security considerations, usability, navigation and adoption in general.
+- Too deep hierarchies in single site collection with unique permissions - This can cause performance challenges.
 - Buried content - Content that is too deep impacts find-ability as well as adoption.
 If the user cannot find the content they are looking for, after a few levels deep, they will abandon their efforts and deem the portal as inefficient, which in turn, kills adoption.
 - Stale content - Nobody likes stale content, and after a few times of seeing it, they won't come back for that reason.
 - No use of content disposition strategies - This is needed to help avoiding stale content and to stay within the defined capacity boundaries.